mongodb/mongo/src/mongo/db/repl/README.md

 * If the oldest entry in the sync source candidate's oplog is newer than the node's newest entry, then the node denylists that sync source candidate as well because the candidate is too far ahead.
-* During initial sync, rollback, or recovery from unclean shutdown, nodes will set a specific OpTime, [**`minValid`**](#replication-timestamp-glossary), that they must reach before it is safe to read from the node and before the node can transition into `SECONDARY` state.
-If the secondary has a `minValid`, then the sync source candidate is checked for that `minValid` entry.
 * The sync source's **RollbackID** is also fetched to be checked after the first batch is returned by the `OplogFetcher`.